cxy199088/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 Xinyu Cui is a PhD Candidate in Finance and Teaching Associate at The University of Manchester.
-His research interests include Asset Pricing, Market Anomalies, Hedge Funds, Institutional Investors, Portfolio Management.
+His research interests include Asset Pricing, Market Anomalies, Hedge Funds, Institutional Investors, and Portfolio Management.